lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The sender starts sending fragments, the sender will indicate in the fragmentation header: the current window and the FCN number.
 A delay between each fragment can be added to respect regulation rules or constraints imposed by the applications.
-Each time a fragment is sent the FCN is decrease of one value and the bitmap is set.
+Each time a fragment is sent the FCN is decreased of one value and the bitmap is set.
 The send state can be leaved for different
 reasons:
 - the FCN reaches value 0 and there are more fragments.
 In that case an all-0 fragmet is sent and the timer is set.
 The sender will wait for the bitmap acknowledged by the receiver.